The National Training Programme in Medical Ophthalmology is the route to qualification as a Medical Ophthalmologist in Ireland.

-Information on Core Training application and entry process is available on the ICO website here.
+Information on Basic Training application and entry process is available on the ICO website here.

 Specialist Training in Medical Ophthalmology

-The Medical ophthalmology training programme focuses on the development of sub-specialty expertise in certain areas such as pediatrics, glaucoma and medical retina.
-In medical retina, new advances in intraocular injections and laser have revolutionized the treatment of two common sight-threatening conditions, age-related macular degeneration and diabetic maculopathy.
+In medical retina, new advances in intraocular injections and laser have revolutionised the treatment of two common sight-threatening conditions, namely age-related macular degeneration and diabetic maculopathy.
 As these conditions are very responsive to the new therapies, the work is very rewarding.
 Over the next 20 years Ireland will see a significant increase in both older patients and diabetics and therefore, the number of medical ophthalmologists required to treat these patients is also expected to increase.

 Further information on the entry criteria for a career in medical ophthalmology is available on the ICO website here.